This girl is up to mischief.

 Mischief is playful and often harmless wrongdoing, pranks or bad behavior.

 An example of mischief is the mild bad behavior by someone who is up-to-no-good.

-Origin of mischiefMiddle English meschief from Old French from meschever, to come to grief < mes- (see mis-) + chever, come to a head < chief, end, head (see chief)
+Origin of mischiefMiddle English meschief from Old French from meschever, to come to grief from mes- (see mis-) + chever, come to a head from chief, end, head (see chief)